LisaAnne/DCC/README.md

 6. Generating descriptions for ImageNet images.
 Look at generate_imagenet.sh.

-If you would like to compare to my descriptions, please look into the ''generated_sentences'' folder.
+If you just want to compare to my descritions, look in the "generated_sentences" folder.

 Finally, if you are working on integrating novel words into captions, I suggest you also check out the following papers: